mmistakes/minimal-mistakes/_drafts/fs2.md

 ## 5. Resource Management

-As the official documentation says, we don't have to use the `handleErrorWith` method to eventually manage the release of resources used by the stream.
+As the official documentation says, we don't have to use the `handleErrorWith` method to manage the release of resources used by the stream eventually.
 Instead, the fs2 library implements the _bracket_ pattern to manage resources.

-The bracket pattern is a resource management pattern developed in functional programming domain many years ago.
-The pattern defines two functions: the first is used to acquire a resource, and the second is guaranteed to be called when the resource is no longer needed, also in case of error during its usage.
+The bracket pattern is a resource management pattern developed in the functional programming domain many years ago.
+The pattern defines two functions: The first is used to acquire a resource; The second is guaranteed to be called when the resource is no longer needed.

 The fs2 library implements the bracket pattern through the `bracket` method: